-The Kurt Lewin change theory model is based around a 3-step process (Unfreeze-Change-Freeze) that provides a high-level approach to change.
-It gives a manager or other change agent a framework to implement a change effort, which is always very sensitive and must be made as seamless as possible.
+The Kurt Lewin, change theory model, is based around a 3-step process (Unfreeze-Change-Freeze) that provides a high-level approach to improvement.
+It gives a manager or other change agent a framework to implement a change effort, which is always very sensitive and should be as seamless as possible.

-The Kurt Lewin model can help a leader do the following three steps:
+The Kurt Lewin change theory or model can help a leader do the following three steps:

-- Minimize the disruption of the structure’s operations
+- Minimise the disruption of the structure’s operations

-- Make sure that the change is adopted permanently
+- Make sure that the amendment is adopted permanently

 Summary of Kurt Lewin’s Change theory

-This three step model gives a manager or change agent an idea of what implementing change means when dealing with people.
-The 3 phases of the Kurt Lewin model provide guidance on how to go about getting people to change: a manager will implement new processes and re-assign tasks, but change will only be effective if the people involved embrace it and help putting it into practice it.
+This three-step model gives a manager or change agent an idea of what implementing change means when dealing with people.
+The 3 phases of the Kurt Lewin model guide how to go about getting people to change.
+A manager will implement new processes and re-assign tasks.
+But change will only be effective if the people involved embrace it and help to put it into practice it.

 When a structure has been in place for a while, habits and routine have naturally settled in.
-The organization as a whole is going in the right direction, but – as shown on the illustration – people or processes may have strayed off course.
+The organisation as a whole is going in the right direction.
+But, as shown in the illustration, people or processes may have strayed off course.
 For example, tasks that are not relevant or useful anymore are still being performed by force of habit, without anyone questioning their legitimacy.
 Similarly, people might have learned to do things one way, without considering other, more efficient methods.
 Unfreezing means getting people to gain perspective on their day-to-day activities, unlearn their bad habits, and open up to new ways of reaching their objectives.
-Basically, the current practices and processes have to be reassessed in order for the wheels of change to be set in motion.
+The current practices and processes have to be reassessed for the wheels of change to be set in motion.

-Change will only reach its full effect if it’s made permanent.
-Once the organizational changes have been made and the structure has regained its effectiveness, every effort must be made to cement them and make sure the new organization becomes the standard.
-Further changes will be made down the line, but once the structure has found a way to improve the way it conducts its operations, “re-freezing” will give the people the opportunity to thrive in the new organization and take full advantage of the change.
-Many quote the model as saying the third step of this approach is to re-freeze, when in Lewins origional work it was “freeze”.
+The change will only reach its full effect if it’s made permanent.
+Once the organisational changes have been made and the structure has regained its effectiveness, every effort must be made to cement them and make sure the new organisation becomes the standard.
+More changes can be made later on.
+Still, once the structure has found a way to improve the way it conducts its operations, “re-freezing” will allow the people to thrive in the new organisation and take full advantage of the change.
+Many quote the model as saying the third step of this approach is to re-freeze when in Lewin’s original work it was “freeze”.